 Books & Audio

 Zurchungpa's Eighty Chapters of Personal Advice was the final teaching given by the great Nyingma master Zurchung Sherab Trakpa before he passed away.
-His counsels are the distillation of a lifetime's experience and comprise the practical instructions of a… Read More
+His counsels are the distillation of a lifetime's experience and comprise the practical instructions of a master… Read More

 Tibetan Buddhist Teachings on What Matters Most